CURSOR #2 – August 1978

 PRG file: mad.prg

-This program is an implementation of the game Mad Libs, where the player is prompted to enter words meeting certain criteria (e.g. a noun, a colour, or a name) which are then substituted into a story template.
+This program is an implementation of the game Mad Libs, where the player is prompted to enter words meeting certain criteria (e.g. a verb, a colour, or a name) which are then substituted into a story template.
 After the story is revealed, hilarity ensues (or at least, mild amusement ensues).
 There are five story templates to play through.